 Application Information:

-Applications will be accepted on a rolling basis throughout the 2022-2023 academic year and will be evaluated soon after they are received. $9,000 of funding is available in the fall 2022 semester.
-Spring funding will open on January 24, 2023, with at least $6,000 of funding available.
-Applicants will receive notification of acceptance within one week of receipt, except during university breaks.
+Applications will be accepted on a rolling basis throughout the academic year and will be evaluated soon after they are received.
+Applicants will receive notification of acceptance within 14 business days of receipt, except during university breaks.

 Proposals will be evaluated based on five main areas: quality and creativity, urgency, public benefit and impact, feasibility and demonstrated need.